MorimaruKida/MorimaruKida.github.io/facilities.md

 :-------------------------:|:-------------------------:
 ![IC](/assets/img/DSCF9962.jpg)  |  ![titrator](/assets/img/DSCF9967.jpg)

-And other basic instruments such as pH meters, EC meters, moisture analyzer (with halogen heating), soil three-phase analyzer, soil actual volumenometer, ...
+And other basic instruments such as pH meters, EC meters, a moisture analyzer (with halogen heating), a soil three-phase analyzer, a soil actual volumenometer, ...

 ***
 ### Preparation